2bt/nsf-monitor/README.md

 The APU emulation is not awesome but it works fine for all of my favourite music titles.
 NSF files can be downloaded [here](https://www.zophar.net/music/nintendo-nes-nsf).

+If you like it, you may also like [SID monitor](https://github.com/2bt/SID-monitor).

 ![image](screenshot.png)

 Each channel is shown in a certain color: